 Cathedral Cave (Free) is located on Grotto Bay Resort property.
 You'll notice that the entire island of Bermuda is a very at your own risk place.
 So, proceed with caution.
 Once you park, walk towards the water and stay towards the left.
 You’ll eventually see a small warning sign, that's the entrance.
 Walk down the steps and hang out in the cave for a bit.
 The water can be a bit chilly but go for it, have some fun, take a dip.
 Blue Hole Water Sports rental is also on the property where you can rent out a boat or set up dives.

-Daniel's Head Beach Park, Church Bay, Admiralty House Park
+- Daniel's Head Beach Park, Church Bay, Admiralty House Park are three great spots.

 Bulli Social - One word comes to mind when I think of Bulli Social, quaint!
 It's an outdoor bar featuring those cute string lights and those old giant wood tables that used to be used for big wire.
 Bartenders are amazing and the prices are just right!
 Great Vibes!
 7 Queen Street